KhanmohdMeer/KhanmohdMeer/README.md

 - 👋 Hi I am Khan Mohammed Meraan
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Data Scientist course
+- 🌱 I Have Completed Data Scientist course From TechData solution
 - 💞️ I’m looking to collaborate on Project's and Idea's 💡💭
 - 📫 How to reach me kmeraan65@gmail.com
 - Completed Graduation in BSC-IT in April 2023
-- Currently learning Data Scientist Through (Techdata Solutions)
 - Have a good knowledge of Computer and Microsoft Office Tools
 - Fresher 🧑🏻‍💼
 - I have a knowledge in coding in Python, Java, MySQL, Jupiternotebook, Spyder, Android studio, etc.